High-speed rail in the United States: Pacific Northwest

-New Mexico

-A High speed line stretching from El Paso, Texas, through New Mexico (following the Rio Grande Valley) with a stop in Albuquerque, to Denver, Colorado has been proposed.

 Mid-Atlantic and the South

 Florida

 Development of a high-speed rail system in Florida was mandated by a constitutional referendum in 2000 but taken off the books by another referendum in 2004.
 Florida resurrected its high-speed rail authority to capitalize on the nationwide effort to build a high-speed rail network.
 Florida legislature approved SunRail in a special session in late 2009, which along with work already completed on the originally proposed line between Tampa and Orlando, was instrumental in the state winning a significant amount of the total amount allotted to high-speed rail.
 Only California received more high-speed rail funding than Florida.
 In February 2011, Florida's newly elected governor Rick Scott cancelled the project.
 Secretary of Transportation Ray LaHood then announced he would be redirecting the funds intended for Florida to other states.